alvesvaren/mccli/README.md

 -   [ ] FTP server
 -   [ ] Access policies to manage user access to different servers
 -   [ ] Automatic port forwarding using UPnP
+-   [ ] YML file support when using modify command